bigyouth/page-cache-bundle/README.md

       - "logout"
       - "login_check"

-Every url that contains one of the terms above will not be processed by PageCacheBundle
+Every url that contains one of the terms above will not be processed by the **BigyouthPageCacheBundle**.

 ### redis_host
 *default : **localhost***

 Redis host.
-This parameter is only used when the *type* parameter is setted to **redis**
+This parameter is only used when the *type* parameter is setted to **redis**.

 ### redis_port
 *default : **6379***

 Redis port.
-This parameter is only used when the *type* parameter is setted to **redis**
+This parameter is only used when the *type* parameter is setted to **redis**.

 ## Usage

 ### Caching

-To use the PageCacheBundle, your controller must extend the PageCacheController.php class and use the *render* function :
+To use the **BigyouthPageCacheBundle**, your controller must extend the PageCacheController.php class and use the *render* function :

     <?php
     // ...